 When it comes to the impact of ADHD, it can be easier to identify how your different symptoms affect you at work or at home.
 It can be much harder to pinpoint how ADHD affects you in your interpersonal relationships too.
-You might notice that you can’t seem to engage in relationships like neurotypical folks, and it might lead you to feeling like something is fundamentally wrong with the way you interact.
+You might notice that you can’t seem to engage in relationships like neurotypical folks.
+It might lead you to feel like something is fundamentally wrong with the way you interact.
 In this blog, we’ll discuss some issues you may be facing, and share several strategies to start tackling them.

 ADHD can impact your attention, focus, organization, and memory, and this can show up in many different ways.
-You might find that you have trouble staying engaged in long conversations, or you might lose track of your own viewpoint in difficult disagreements.
+You might find that you have trouble staying engaged in long conversations.
+Or you might lose track of your own viewpoint in difficult disagreements.
 Your roommate or partner may get frustrated or angry with you for unintentionally forgetting a specific task or appointment.
-You may also have trouble with large groups or parties because the overwhelming amount of stimulation distracts you from the current activity.
+You may also have trouble with large groups or parties.
+This is because the overwhelming amount of stimulation distracts you from the current activity.

 Different Relational Styles

 Many neurodivergent folks find that they have a different way of understanding relationships, compared to neurotypical folks.

 An ADHDer might go several weeks or months without talking to a friend.
 Then be able to pick up where they left off.
 On the other hand, a neurotypical person might prefer more frequent contact in order to feel that their friendship has maintained its strength.
 It’s hard to say exactly why this is the case.
 However, it is likely that different ways of experiencing time can play a role in this.
 Many ADHDers have time blindness or difficulty sensing the passage of time.
 If you find that your neurotypical friend or partner would like more frequent interaction, you might want to plan regular phone calls or in-person dates.
 These interactions don’t necessarily have to be scheduled.
 But it can be helpful to have intentional time together every week or every month.
 This is depending on the closeness of the relationship.